 These sections of the Fish and Game Code prohibit the destruction of bird nests and eggs (Section 3503), and the take of birds of prey (Section 3503.5) and nongame birds (Section 3800).
 Disturbance that causes nest abandonment and/or loss of reproductive effort (killing or abandonment of eggs or young) is considered "take."
-Such a take may also violate federal law protecting migratory birds.
+Such a take would also violate federal law protecting migratory birds.
+Incidental Take Permits (i.e., Management Agreements) are required from the CDFW for projects that may result in the incidental take of species listed by the State of California as Endangered, Threatened, or candidate species.
+The permits require that impacts to protected species be minimized to the extent possible and mitigated to a level of insignificance.

-Porter Cologne Water Quality Control Act
+Porter Cologne Act